Study Materials Available

 Question

-Which Veda focuses on the hymns recited during the performance of Yajnas (sacrifices)?
+Which Veda deals with hymns recited specifically during the performance of Yajnas (sacrifices)?

 Answer